redhat-actions/crda/README.md

 # crda

-**crda** GitHub Action is an for analysing vulnerabilities in the project's dependency.
+**crda** GitHub Action is an for analysing vulnerabilities in the project's dependency and uploading the sarif result to the Github code scanning.

 <a id="prerequisites"></a>